Confess, Doctor Corda

 Confess, Doctor Corda (Gestehen Sie, Dr. Corda) is a 1958 West German crime film directed by Josef von Báky and starring Hardy Krüger, Elisabeth Müller and Lucie Mannheim.
 It is considered to be a film noir, one of a number made in Germany during the decade.
 It was shot at the Spandau Studios.
 The film's sets were designed by the art directors Erich Kettelhut and Helmut Nentwig.

+Plot

-A Doctor goes to a meet a young woman in a park at night, only to find that she has been murdered before he got there.
+A doctor goes to a meet a young woman in a park at night, only to find that she has been murdered before he got there.
 The police consider him the prime suspect, and put him under considerable pressure to confess.